blevesearch/bleve/index/scorch/segment/zap/zap.md

 ## Overview

-Footer sectrion describes the configuration of particular ZAP file.
+Footer section describes the configuration of particular ZAP file.
 The format of footer is version-dependent, so it is necessary to check `V` field before the parsing.

             |==================================================|
             | Stored Fields                                    |